Who Qualifies as a Veteran?

 To qualify as a veteran for the purpose of being approved for VA benefits, the following requirements may apply:

-These requirements are for establishing eligibility for VA health benefits.
+These requirements are established to determine eligibility for VA health benefits.
 They are not necessarily the criteria used to approve applications for other VA benefits like the GI Bill, which requires you to serve 90 days or more if you joined in the current service era.

 Members of the Guard and Reserve may qualify as veterans if: